 three years and culminate in their marriage on March 21, 1824.

-Powell never mentioned his first marriage, but made reference to it in
+Powell never mentioned his "hush-hush" marriage, but referenced to it in

 his personal diary.

 A reference to his settling of her estate is also made in the Robertson County

 broke off her engagement to

 Joshua--and three years

 the years that followed, Powell's involvement in society and politics required